Problems we solve:

 Corrosion is a key concern in many industries where components are exposed to harsh environments as damage can be costly.

-Chemical corrosion: The gradual destruction of a metal surface due to reactions taking place between the surface and its external environment: whenever a gas or liquid chemically attacks an exposed surface.
-Chemical reactions occur, mainly oxidisation, accelerated by warm temperatures, acids and salts.
+The gradual destruction of a metal surface due to reactions taking place between the surface and its external environment: whenever a gas or liquid chemically attacks an exposed surface.
+Chemical reactions occur, mainly oxidization, accelerated by warm temperatures, acids and salts.

 Crevices of sufficient width to permit entry of the corrodent, but narrow enough to ensure that the corrodent remains stagnant, encourage corrosion.

-Pitting corrosion: Formed when a small hole or cavity occurs on a metal surface.
+Formed when a small hole or cavity occurs on a metal surface.
 Often small in size, these holes can be difficult to detect yet are one of the most destructive forms of corrosion.
-Localised corrosion, pitting is confined to a small area and often gives the impression of a rough surface.
+Localized corrosion, pitting is confined to a small area and often gives the impression of a rough surface.

 Xylan coatings improve corrosion resistance in three ways: